Dabbling in Jet Lag

 - Length: The Blue Ridge Parkway extends 755 km (469 miles) from Cherokee, North Carolina to Waynesboro, Virginia.
 On average, it takes 5-7 days to drive the Blue Ridge Parkway.

 - Operating Hours and Seasons: In general, Blue Ridge Parkway is open 24 hours a day, 7 days a week year-round.
 But visitor centers and other areas of interest have specified opening hours.
 The Parkway may also close due to weather, as is often the case in winter.
 So, the best time to visit the Blue Ridge Parkway is May through October.
 These months have the best weather, and all major attractions are open.
-For a complete list of opening times and road closures, visit the National Park Service website.

 - Navigation: There are stone markers called mileposts at every mile.
 These mileposts are used for locating overlooks and attractions.
 Cell service is also limited along the entirety of the drive, so be sure to have offline maps.